Sinthya01/VSTS-vscode-extension/CONTRIBUTING.md

 ### Helpers
 These are classes used to define constants, a logger, settings (configuration), strings and various utility functions.

+### Info
+These are classes used to hold data about particular objects (credentials, repository and user).

 ### Services
 All of the communication to Team Services should be done via services found in this folder.
 These services should not know anything about the client-side types used to manipulate the Visual Studio Code UI.
 The Q Promise APIs found in the vso-node-api package is the model used in this extension.